BASIC HABITS FOR FINANCIAL PLANNING

 • Friends, once you have developed these habits and skills in personal financing, you can plan your goals.

-• These three powerful habits (discipline, consistent, persistent) will make perfect in managing your financial goals towards early retirement and moving from the middle class to upper-middle class and then transforming to rich class.
+• These three powerful habits (discipline, consistency, persistence) will make perfect in managing your financial goals towards early retirement moving from the middle class to the upper-middle class, and then transforming to the rich class.

 • Develop the habit of delayed gratification, which will be the prime factor of your financial planning habits which will transform to create your wealth.